Short Answer (quick read):

 Disadvantages of VPS.

-It’s amazing, but it’s true: one of the few potential downsides to VPS is also one of its biggest advantages.
-Because, as already described, the VPS containers are not tied to individual, physical servers.
-This brings the advantages mentioned, but also means that VPS are dependent on a “host system”.
+It’s amazing, but it’s true: one of the few potential downsides of the system is also one of its biggest advantages.
+Because, as already described, its containers are not tied to individual, physical servers.
+This brings the advantages mentioned, but also means that vServers are dependent on a “host system”.
 And here is the disadvantage of VPS:

 Should the higher-level system fail or be switched off, this also affects the VPS.
 Thankfully, that happens very seldom.
 Incidentally, physical servers that have to be restarted would also have the problem.